peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/about_gooddataui.md

 * Display insights or existing visualizations from the GoodData platform using [visual components](start_with_visual_components.md).
 * Create your [new visual components](create_new_visualization.md) to address your specific analytical needs.

+## Target audience
+This documentation is intended for front end software developers and requires JavaScript knowledge.

 ## Supported technologies
 GoodData.UI is compatible with:
 * React 15.6.2, [Angular 1.X](ht_use_react_components_in_angular_1.x.md), [Angular 2+](ht_use_react_components_in_angular_2.x.md)